treasure-data/digdag/digdag-docs/src/internal.md

 ### System plugins

 System plugins are plugins loaded when digdag starts.
-System plugins are loaded using an isolated class loader but they share the same Guice instance with digdag core.
-Thus system plugins can get any internal resources as long as an instance is available through `io.digdag.spi` interface.

 System plugins are used to customize global behavior of digdag.
-Adding a scheduler is one of intended use cases (although this is not implemented yet).
+Adding a scheduler is one of the intended use cases (although this is not implemented yet).

+If `io.digdag.spi.Plugin` implementations are available using Java's ServiceLoader mechanism in classpath, digdag uses them automatically.

+If plugin dependencies are written in config file, digdag downloads them from remote maven repositories, and loads `io.digdag.spi.Plugin` implementations using ServiceLoader.
+These plugins are loaded using isolated classloaders.

+Plugins share the same Guice instance with digdag core.
+Thus plugins can get any internal resources as long as an instance is available through `io.digdag.spi` interface which are shared even with isolated classloaders.

 A system plugin is instantiated once when digdag starts.

-Plugin loader can fetch files from remote maven repositories.
-Thus, plugins will be released as a jar file with a pom file on a maven repository.

 All dynamic plugins can be loaded as system plugins.
 But system plugins can't be loaded as dynamic plugins.